tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Cider_Mode/README.md

 The mode-line in the above screenshot displays `(REPL)` indicating that `cider-repl-mode` is the major mode. `cider-repl-mode` provides a rich set of functionality for interacting with the REPL including:

-* Navigating to source definitions of symbols/functions
+* Navigating to source definitions of symbols/functions (M-.)
-* Documentation lookup of symbols/functions from online references
+* Documentation lookup of symbols/functions from online references (C-c C-d f)
 * Test execution
 * Browsing classpath and namespaces

-Type `C-h f cider-repl-mode [RET]` to view all keybindings for the the mode.
+Type `C-h m [RET]` to view all keybindings for the the mode.
 The `REPL` menu on the menubar provides access to the most commonly commands.